almahmudkhalif/telnet-vs-ssh-network-security-lab/README.md

 # 🔐 Telnet vs SSH: Network Security Analysis with Wireshark
-A hands-on network security project demonstrating the vulnerability of Telnet protocol versus the encryption strength of SSH.
-Built using GNS3 network simulator with Cisco IOS routers, and analyzed using Wireshark packet capture.

 There's a moment in networking that changes how you think about protocols forever.